-The territories of Israel’s historic neighbours the Edomites, Moabites and Ammonites were under intensifying pressure from Arab tribes, who were coming into the eastern hill country with their flocks.
+The territories of Israel’s historic neighbors the Edomites, Moabites and Ammonites were under intensifying pressure from Arab tribes, who were coming into the eastern hill country with their flocks.
 It is likely that the older populations were either absorbed into these incoming clans, or migrated westward to be absorbed into the Jewish population.
 Moab and Ammon now disappear from the historical record, while the Edomites shifted westwards, into territory that had traditionally belonged to the Israelites.

 The Philistine city-states on the coast retained their autonomy under Persian rule.
 Their cultural distinctiveness had long since been submerged into the wider Aramaic culture of the region.

 Within Judea itself, there is evidence of tensions between the returning exiles and the majority population.
-These seem to have been resolved in the course of several generations as the Jewish leaders successfully drew the majority back into the worship of Yahweh, centred on the Jerusalem Temple.
+These seem to have been resolved in the course of several generations as the Jewish leaders successfully drew the majority back into the worship of Yahweh, centered on the Jerusalem Temple.

 It was during this post-exile period that the Jewish scriptures began to take their final form.
 At the same time, however, the old Hebrew language was falling out of use for everyday life, being replaced by the lingua franca of the Middle East, Aramaic (Hebrew continued to be used by the Temple elite for religious purposes).

 The Persian empire was conquered by Alexander the Great in the 330 and 320s BCE.
 On Alexander’s death, his generals fought each other for control of portions of the empire, with Judea changing hands between them on numerous occasions in the space of just a few years.
-When comparative peace returned to the region, by around 300 BCE, Judea and its neighbours were under the control of Ptolemy, the ruler of Egypt.
+When comparative peace returned to the region, by around 300 BCE, Judea and its neighbors were under the control of Ptolemy, the ruler of Egypt.
 However, the Seleucids of Syria gained control of the region in 198.

 There is very little evidence for how the localities were administered in Seleucid Palestine.
 However, it is likely that the Seleucids would have followed the Greek model and, for purposes of local government, divided most of the region amongst city-states.
 These would have had a large measure of self-rule under city councils composed of members of the local elites.
 The councils would have governed their cities along with a large area of countryside around them.

-The old Philistine cities, now under Greek-style city councils, became centres of Hellenistic civilization.
+The old Philistine cities, now under Greek-style city councils, became centers of Hellenistic civilization.
 Inland, Hellenism was confined to some elements within the urban elites.
 The countryside remained largely Aramaic in language and culture.
 The main exception to this was the area which came to be known as the “Decapolis”.
-Here, ten cities, a few being ancient towns which had been Hellenised, but most newly-founded colonies with Greek (or Greek-speaking) populations, formed a bloc of territory on the east side of the river Jordan.
+Here, ten cities, a few being ancient towns which had been Hellenized, but most newly-founded colonies with Greek (or Greek-speaking) populations, formed a bloc of territory on the east side of the river Jordan.
 The Hellenistic culture which they shared was in marked contrast to the traditional culture of the native population.

 Initially, the Jews were left in peace by the Hellenistic rulers, and the district of Judea remained under the Temple priesthood.
 However, the Seleucid king Antiochus IV Epiphanes (174–163 BCE) tried to impose Hellenistic culture – including the Greek pagan religion – on them.
 He sacked Jerusalem, plundered the Temple, outlawed the worship of Yahweh in the Temple and set up a statue of the Greek high god Zeus near it.
 His actions of course inflamed the Jews, who rose in rebellion against the Seleucid regime (167).